Question: can you guess where the photo below was taken?

 The pubs in the Colne Valley are full of wooden beams, open fires and craft beers.
 Booking is advised, as lunch time is popular with visitors and residents alike.
 Or, bring a picnic and a football and enjoy a lazy day in the sun, away from the rush of the city.

 The cafe at Denham Country Park offers a range of hot and cold food, drinks and snacks, perfect if you’re visiting with a family and don’t want to travel too far.
-Children’s picnic boxes are £3.50 and include a panini or hot dog.
+The menu offers an extensive range of food, from ciabattas to burgers.
+Children’s picnic boxes starts from £4.95.

 Off the Beaten Track